 For more information about Gorges, call (828) 966-9099 or visit www.ncparks.gov/gorges-state-park.

 In the western part of the county, Panthertown Valley is another popular destination.
 Schoolhouse Falls is probably the most popular hike, offering a beautiful waterfall and an excellent spot for a picnic or a swim.

 Other hiking options include the Shut-In Trails of the Blue Ridge Parkway from milepost 393.6 to milepost 405.5.
 These trails range from moderate to difficult.

 There are also many trails to discover at Graveyard Fields at milepost 418.
-The Graveyard Fields Loop trail begins at the overlook.
+The Graveyard Fields Loop Trail begins at the overlook.
 Other trails will take you to waterfalls.
-The Graveyard Ridge trail ascends and then travels along Graveyard Ridge itself before ending at the intersection with the Ivestor Gap and Mountains to Sea trails.
+The Graveyard Ridge Trail ascends and then travels along Graveyard Ridge itself before ending at the intersection with the Ivestor Gap and Mou

 Brevard’s Bike/Hike Path